X3I/poketwo.com/pokemon/ralts.md

 ---
 permalink: /pokemon/ralts
 image: /img/logo.png
 description: Ralts can be found on Route 34 by Headbutting trees.
-Here is a map of trees you can headbutt.
+Here is a map of trees you can Headbutt.
 ---

 # Ralts

-Ralts can be found on Route 34 by Headbutting trees.
-Here is a map of trees you can headbutt.
+Ralts can be found on Route 34 by [Headbutt](/moves/headbutt)ing trees.
+Here is a map of trees you can [Headbutt](/moves/headbutt) for Ralts.

 ![r34 headbutts](https://i.imgur.com/U9SKyOD.jpg)

-> __Note:__ Headbutt will reset once daily, during the 10am GMT reset.
+> __Note:__ Tree's that have been Headbutt will reset once every day, at 10am GST/UTC.